 Women always say that men don’t listen but man it’s impossible to get straight answers out of you ladies.
 Now I have time to hear the whole story and try to dissect it to understand that I should really be cleaning the kitchen more often. 🙂

-A lot of people are intimidated to change things up with their finances.
+A lot of people are intimidated to change up their family finances.
 What can we do to get started?

-I think the most important thing you need to do to get started is to understand that this stuff is actually really simple.
+I think the most important thing you need to do to get started is to understand that family finances are actually really simple.

 People make investing sound really complicated.
 The news folk are always concerned about the economy or something and what it means for some market metric but you can ignore all that complicated stuff.
 The most important thing by far is just how much money you save as a percentage of your income.